 Tasks are assigned to teams of employees, who work on them over the course of days or weeks.
 When you’re not around, you need some kind of system that allows you to keep track of what your team members are doing and how much time they’re spending on each task.
 If you don’t keep track, then it’s easy for time-wasters and other problems to slip into your system without you knowing about them until it’s too late.

 Allowing this kind of problem to slide is a mistake that almost any business leader can make.
 It can be avoided easily, however, with a simple software program that gives you a visual overview of all your projects at once.
 This lets you spot problems quickly and take action before they become too serious.
-The Finclock project planning software was designed specifically with these goals in mind.
+The Finclock employee management software was designed specifically with these goals in mind.